wilson3682/RGB-Charliplexed-4x4x4-Led-Cube/README.md

 CharlieCube with Arduino Nano

-I Changed the following code in cubeplex.h because the original code was not looping through the effects :
+I Changed the following code in cubeplex.h line 65, because the original code was not looping through the effects :

 bool continuePattern = false;